theheraldproject/theheraldproject.github.io/payload/secured.md

 The transmitter's health authority posts the below to all phones it manages (MUST BE WITHIN 30 MINUTES):-

 - Transmitter's exposure confirmation token
-- Datetime of start of contact event
+- Date of the contact event
 - Risk accrued score associated with it
 - TOTP token for the transmitter's persistent UUID
 - Date time this data was posted